HOP Mission Statement

 There are two semesters per year at HOP – the Fall Semester and the Spring Semester.
 Each semester has 12 weeks worth of classes, and we meet once a week, on WEDNESDAYS.

-HOP is very excited to have partnered with the Dunedin Community Center, where our classes will be held.
-The Dunedin Community Center is located at 1920 Pinehurst Road, Dunedin FL 34698.
+HOP is very excited to have partnered with the North Dunedin Baptist Church where our classes will be held.
+The Centre is located at 1595 Michigan Blvd, Dunedin, FL 34698.

 HOP Co-op meets on WEDNESDAYS.